Skip to main content

 favorite_drink_hot: coffee

-In this case, the top level keys in optionalValues overwrite the top level keys in values.
+In this case, the top level keys in optionalValues override the top level keys in values.

 When recursiveMerge is set to true, the ConfigMap for the deployed application includes the following key value pairs: